-NEETs were specifically referred to for the first time in European policy discussions in the Europe 2020 flagship initiative ‘Youth on the move’.
+NEETs were specifically referred to for the first time in European policy discussions in the Europe 2010 flagship initiative ‘Youth on the move’.
 The age category covered by the term was 15–24 and was later broadened to include those aged 15–29.
 The concept is now centrally embedded in the policy discourse at EU level.
-Currently, 12.6% of the population aged 15–29 are NEETs, which is the lowest point for a decade, but following the COVID-19 pandemic this increased to 13.7% in 2020.
+In 2019, 12.6% of the population aged 15–29 were NEETs, which was the lowest point for a decade, but following the COVID-19 pandemic this increased to 13.7% in 2020.

 In December 2016, the Commission launched the initiative 'Investing in Europe's Youth', a renewed effort to support young people.
 Given the positive impact of the Youth Guarantee up to that point, the Commission increased the finances available for the Youth Employment Initiative until 2020 to encourage more effective outreach to young people.